precipice/campfire_export/README.md

 Just run `ruby campfire_export.rb` and your transcripts will be exported into a `campfire` directory, with subdirectories for each site/room/year/month/day.
-In those directories, any uploaded files will be saved with their original filenames.
+In those directories, any uploaded files will be saved with their original filenames, prepended by the upload ID (since transcripts often have the same filename uploaded multiple times, e.g. `Picture 1.png`).
 (Note that rooms and uploaded files may have odd filenames -- for instance, spaces in the file/directory names.)
 Errors that happen trying to export will be logged to `campfire/export_errors.txt`.

 The Gist I forked had a plaintext transcript export, which I preserved as `transcript.txt` in each directory.
 However, the original XML and HTML are now